 The automotive display drivers can support various display resolutions to meet the customized needs of automotive display, including GIP panel and non-GIP panel, a-Si TFT panel and LTPS panel.
 Meanwhile, the automotive display drivers can support higher output driving voltage for higher contrast ratio and faster liquid crystal response in automotive display applications.
 The automotive Timing Controller can support Local Dimming function for the goal of higher contrast ratio and thermal reduction in automotive display applications.
-We launched the world's first TDDI design for automotive displays technology which started shipping in 2019 with meaningful mass production shipment to industrial leading automotive panel house, Tier-1 and brands starting 2021.
-Himax is the market leader in automotive display driver business covering the entire spectrum of products and technologies, including the industry's most comprehensive traditional DDIC product offerings as well as leading solutions for new technology areas such as TDDI, local dimming TCON, LTDI and AMOLED.
+We launched the world's first TDDI design for automotive displays technology which started shipping in 2019 with meaningful mass production shipment to industrial leading automotive panel house.
+Tier-1 and brands starting 2021.
+Himax is the market leader in automotive display driver business covering the entire spectrum of products and technologies, including the industry's most comprehensive traditional DDIC product offerings as well as leading solutions for new technology areas such as TDDI, local dimming TCON, LTDI and OLED.
 Our automotive TDDI is broadly adopted by named Tier 1s and auto makers in their new launches of vehicles.
 Himax also have reached over 10 million units shipment accumulated in the third quarter of 2022, a milestone that demonstrates a robust growing trajectory moving forward.
-In 2023, Himax successfully supplied over 20 million units of automotive TDDI, and we are witnessing a continued expansion of TDDI design-wins across various segments.
-With the initiation of LTDI mass production in the third quarter of 2023, we are poised for further growth in our overall market share within the automotive display driver market.
-Our unwavering commitment to technological innovation sets us apart from our competitors, positioning us as leaders in the development of nextgeneration automotive display solutions.
+Himax has cumulatively shipped over 75 million units of automotive TDDI, with a continued adoption of TDDI technology among major customers across all continents.
+We continue to reinforce our market leadership, which currently stands at well over 50%.
+With nearly 500 design-in projects secured and a continuous influx of new pipeline and design-wins across the board, of which only 30% already in mass production, Himax expects to sustain this decent growth in the years ahead.
+Regarding LTDI, a technology particularly suited for smart cabins that feature large-sized display, panoramic view, free-form, curved design and in-cell touch functions, we began LTDI mass production in the third quarter of 2023, and we have since received a proliferation of inquiries.
+Our unwavering commitment to technological innovation sets us apart from our competitors, positioning us as leaders in the development of next-generation automotive display solutions.
 In addition, on TCON ICs for automotives, we also have embedded local dimming feature in TCON for TFT-LCD to support higher contrast instrument panels needed for drivers to read the content of the meter quickly.
-Additionally, several key panel makers have sought cooperation with Himax to develop AMOLED solutions for automotive applications.
-We have developed customized AMOLED ASICs, including traditional DDICs and TCONs, for some of these key panel makers, with some already in mass production since 2021.
-Furthermore, a series of AMOLED Touch Controller ICs for Automotive OLED displays are available, with multiple design wins secured from panel makers and OEMs across the board.
-Mass production is scheduled to begin in the second half of 2024.
-By combining these advancements, we can offer a comprehensive automotive AMOLED solution to our customers.
+Additionally, several key panel makers have sought cooperation with Himax to develop OLED solutions for automotive applications.
+We have developed OLED ASICs, including traditional DDICs and TCONs, for some of these key panel makers, with some already in mass production since 2021.
+Furthermore, our meticulously engineered OLED on-cell touch controllers set a new standard, boasting an industry-leading touch signal-to-noise ratio of over 45 dB, greatly enhancing sensitivity.
+This allows automotive displays to maintain proper functionality under challenging conditions, such as glove-wearing and wet finger operations.
+OLED touch controller IC for automotive has entered production in the third quarter of 2024.